busraozis/booking-cleaner-api/README.md

 The design approach with more detail is available in "booking api explanation.txt" and a couple of request and response examples foreach service can be found in "sample request response couples.txt".

+And you can also find the sample db that stores the data for my work in justmob.sql.